rachael-101906/PawsePrint-App/README.md

 Description of project

-For my final project for CS50, I created a mental health application called PawsePrint—a play on “pawprint” and “pause.”
+For my final project for CS50, I created a mental health application called PawsePrint—a play on“pawprint” and “pause.”
 The app is designed to give students a way to take a mental break and unwind amid the constant chaos of life.
 Its interface aligns with Louisiana State University’s mascot and color schemes, making it especially tailored for LSU students.

 The app includes several core features implemented across different views, including a journal entry prompt, background music selection, sticky notes, and LSU-specific mental health resources.